Hassanraja447/100-days-of-code/log.md

 **Thoughts:** Covered a lot javaScript today.
 First learn how to use babel and how it convert javaScript to make it compatible for all browsers.
 Then learn how to use webpack in projects.
 I love what webpack do and how it manages javaScript files.
 By learning webpack I am able to understand how it worked in React application as when I took react course I didn't understand what is happening.
 I am looking forward to start Andrew's React course right away because I find him a great teacher.
 Just want to get FCC javaScritp data structure and algorithm certificate in between, because it is fun too.

+### Day 29: October 23, Tuesday

+**Today's Progress** rest operator, spread operator, destructuring and some fcc challenges

+**Thoughts:** Completed JavaScript course.
+Was 50/50 on what to start next.
+A javaScript project or React.
+Then choose React but decide I should do it after fcc JavaScript algorithm and Data structure certificate.
+To get some rest and to get some experience.